 - US, EU and other designated authorities

 Credit Reference Agencies When processing applications for one of our credit facilities we share your information with credit referencing agencies that will perform credit reviews.
 These agencies may retain a record of the search even if the application does not proceed.
 The credit reference agencies we use are Equifax Ltd., Experian Ltd., TransUnion International UK Ltd. Third parties acting on behalf of the Bank of Ireland Group plc. and/or Bank of Ireland (UK) plc.
-We may share your information with third parties connected with the sale, merger or acquisition of the Group’s assets; law companies who may assist with legal advice or litigation; market research companies or consultants who are conducting research or offering advice.
+We may share your information with third parties connected with the sale, merger or acquisition of the Group’s assets; law companies who may assist with legal advice or litigation; market research companies or consultants who are conducting research or offering advice; and external auditors.
 Third parties acting on your behalf with your consent or to protect your vital interests or those of another person We may share your information with third parties where you have provided us with your consent and/or where this is in the vital interests of either you or another person.
 This may include legal representatives, accountants, financial advisors, family members, Account Information Service Providers (AISP), Payment Initiation Service Providers (PISP) and Credit Based Payment Instrument Issuer (CBPII), other financial organisations, employers, medical professionals.